thelomb/our-storylines/ideas_and_next_step.md

 - Stay description
 - For at-friends stay the people we meet (with pictures)
 - Public page with invitation only message
+- rework the login so that index is public